EliaKobayashi/Dietary_Application_Project/README.md

     def go_to_TableScreen(self):
         self.parent.current = "TableScreen"
 ```
-The home page is quite simple with only four buttons.
-The first changing the screen to the Login screen.
-The second changing the screen to the Input screen.
-The third changing the screen to the Monitor screen.
-Lastly, changing the screen to the Table screen.
+The purpose of the HomePage is only to direct the user to different pages.
+Thus, there are different methods that change the screen according to the user's choice.
+The code above is the logic that connects to the buttons coded in the KivyMD file.

 ### Creating the Table Screen